pyfsi/coconut/coupling_components/mappers/mappers.md

 $$

 For details refer to Degroote and Vierendeels [[2](#2)].

+Note that when the from-points are collinear (in 2d or 3d) or coplanar (in 3d), the linear polynomial $p(\boldsymbol{x})$ is not uniquely defined.
+Then, the corresponding hyperplane is chosen such that there is no change in value when moving orthogonal to the line or plane formed by the *from*-points.

 <a id="1">[1]</a>
 [Lombardi M., Parolini N. and Quarteroni A., "Radial basis functions for inter-grid interpolation and mesh motion in FSI problems", Computer Methods in Applied Mechanics and Engineering, vol. 256, pp. 117-131, 2013.](https://doi.org/10.1016/j.cma.2012.12.019)